Elon, North Carolina

-James MacDonald said that one time a man came up to him and asked why God was using him to be the pastor of Harvest Bible Chapel?
-Why was he the one who was chosen to lead a big mega-church?
-He was clearly jealous of his success in ministry.
+James MacDonald said that one time a man came up to him in public and asked why God did not choose him, instead of James, to be used to lead a big mega church?
+James was a little shocked by the question.
+The man was clearly jealous of his success in ministry.

 What was Paul’s answer to division in the church?
 Paul’s answer to division is to “live in harmony with each other” (1:10).
 He exhorted the Corinthians to “be of one mind, united in thought and purpose” (1:10).